pj90/test2/README.md

 ### Getting started

-word.txt : Append a new word for any alphabet just after the last word in the row.
+word.txt : Append a new word for any alphabet.

 number.txt : Append a new numbers in words.